-Get your spring drainage done 2 times faster with the Wolverine Ditcher
+Get your field drainage done 2 times faster with the Wolverine Ditcher

 A local Red River Valley farmer is saving time, money and reducing field compaction on their quarter section where it would normally take over 4 days with a scraper, they do it in under 2 days with the Wolverine ditcher.
 The Elmer’s Wolverine Ditcher has taken the best parts of a scraper and a rotary ditcher and combined them, saving the time of constantly entering and exiting drains while offering even soil distribution and smooth drainage transitions.